Then, in her first speech in Congress, she spoke out about Iraq. Applause turned to boos and hoots on the Republican side of the aisle.

 "But history will not judge us kindly if we sacrifice four generations of Americans because of the folly of one," she said to a mixture of cheers and boos.

 "The House is not in order," shouted Rep. John Lewis, D-Ga.
 Speaker Nancy Pelosi banged her gavel.
 "Why are they booing my mother?"
-Speier's 13-year-old daughter Stephanie asked, according
+Speier's 13-year-old daughter Stephanie asked, according to a staffer.

 So began Speier's first day in the House 29 years after she first ran for Congress.
 And the early evidence is in: Speier will not mince words.